notionparallax/nine-circles-of-nerddom/README.md

 * Have a GitHub account
 * Read [Coders at Work](http://www.codersatwork.com/)
 * Be able to implement [fizz buzz](https://en.wikipedia.org/wiki/Fizz_buzz#Programming_interviews) in under 30 minutes in any language
+* Be able to use | and > at a Unix terminal
+* Blink an led using the raspberry Pi
+* Read an input from the raspberry Pi.

 ## Level 3